Stock splits

 A common misconception with stock splits is that they’re done to raise money.
 Usually when a company creates new shares, it’s done for this very reason.

-But stock splits are carried out to try and lower the price of shares.
-They don’t increase the share capital (number of shares multiplied by the share price) of a company, because the value of each share is split too.
+But stock splits are carried out to try to lower the price of shares.
+They don’t increase the share capital (number of shares multiplied by the share price) of a company because the value of each share is split, too.

 Dividing the shares into smaller units can increase demand for the shares.
-This makes sense when you think about it – if the price of an individual share is say £500, then an investor with £750 to spend will only be able to afford one share.
-They might want more than that, so let’s say the company does a two-for-one split, making the shares £250, this investor can afford to buy three shares.
+This makes sense when you think about it – if the price of an individual share is, say, £500, then an investor with £750 to spend will be able to afford only one share.
+They might want more than that, so let’s say that the company does a 2-for-1 split, making the shares each worth £250; this investor can then afford to buy three shares.

 Lower share prices are also useful when it comes to remunerating staff with share options.
-A company might want to give a junior member of staff a bonus in shares worth a few thousand dollars.
-But if the share price is too high it can’t do that very easily.
+A company might want to give a junior member of staff a bonus in shares worth a few thousand pounds.
+But if the share price is too high, it can’t do that very easily.

 In extreme cases, a high share price can also make mergers and acquisitions more difficult.
 A class shares in US insurance giant and investment conglomerate Berkshire Hathaway are priced at $409,460.
 If the group wanted to buy out a company for $1,200,000, it would have to use a mixture of cash and shares to do so – even if it would rather pay entirely in shares.
 That’s because its shares can’t be broken down small enough.